grafana/grafana/docs/sources/alerting/manage-notifications/alertmanager.md

 Here are two examples of when you may want to configure your own external alertmanager and send your alerts there instead of the Grafana Alertmanager:

-1. You may already have alertmanagers on-premise in your own Cloud infrastructure that you have set up and still want to use, because you have other alert generators, such as Prometheus.
+1. You may already have alertmanagers on-premises in your own Cloud infrastructure that you have set up and still want to use, because you have other alert generators, such as Prometheus.

-2. You want to use both Prometheus on-premise and hosted Grafana to send alerts to the same alertmanager that runs in your Cloud infrastructure.
+2. You want to use both Prometheus on-premises and hosted Grafana to send alerts to the same alertmanager that runs in your Cloud infrastructure.

 Alertmanagers are visible from the drop-down menu on the Alerting Contact Points, Notification Policies, and Silences pages.